Updated: January 20, 2021

 Sponsoring a visitor

-From October 8-28, when additional government restrictions are in place, only necessary visitors are allowed on campus - view the directives for Sponsors and Visitors here.
+Until November 23, when additional government restrictions are in place, only necessary visitors are allowed on campus - view the directives for Sponsors and Visitors here.
 Due to the current situation, visitors are not allowed at McGill Residences.